TedHusted/awake/awake.md/awake.md

 * The ability to travel to other planets or satellites in the local star system.
 * One or more sapient computer systems that can coordinate planetary defenses.

 “These are the three criteria for an invitation to join the League of Worlds. — The criteria came about as part of the Roswell incident in 1947.

+A shuffle of seats.
+A nervous cough.

-Our extraterrestrial guests have been with us for a very long time.
-We call them the Vanir. — They are a species of grey alien.”
+“Our extraterrestrial guests have been with us for a very long time.
+We call them the Vanir.”

+A few analysts glance around at their colleagues.
+Everyone at the table is searching for reassurance that they aren’t hearing things.

+“They are a species of grey alien.”

 Marquez pauses while the analysts took in the screen.
 And then she paused some more.
-When the room becomes restless, Marquez continues.
+When the room becomes restless, Marquez continues, her tone all business.

 “The first criteria is covered by the United Nations.
 The second criteria is now commonplace.
 The Pulse AI does not — repeat does not — check the third box.”